 This article aims to revisit the life of an unusual member of the Indian Administrative Service, S.R.
-Sankaran by reflecting on his virtuous career (1956-2010), remembering him through the lens of those who worked with him; his legacy – through the statue, memorial talk, books and most importantly, his work to make the lives of socially backward communities better and what it holds for future administrators of India.
+Sankaran by reflecting on his career, spanning across 1956 till his demise in 2010, through the lens of those who worked with him; his legacy and most importantly, his work to make the lives of socially backward communities better and the inspiration it holds for future administrators of India.

-Widely known as ‘an ideal IAS officer’ for the proactive role he played in formulating pro-poor policies, Sankaran was the personification of simple living, honesty and integrity, unassuming but strong, modest yet firm and affable, the diminutive civil servant and a role model who showed what an IAS officer could do for the marginalised sections of society.
+Widely known as ‘an ideal IAS / a people’s IAS officer’ for the proactive role he played in formulating pro-poor policies, Sankaran personified simple living, an embodiment of honesty- integrity, unassuming but strong; modest yet firm and affable; a diminutive civil servant and a role model.

 — T.L Sankar, IAS(Retd) remembers Sankaran in the following manner:

 “ I first met SR when on the very first day in college, Loyola College Madras in 1949.
 By 1954 it was customary that all Loyola College Students would make an attempt to get in IAS.
 Sankaran continued in Loyola as an Honours Student in Commerce.

 ‘SR told me later with an impish glint in his eyes that in interview he was told that he was puny to be an Engineer and advised to go for a liberal arts programme”.

 In the IAS training school, as it was called at that time, in Metcalf House on the banks of Jamuna in Delhi.
 SR was always thoughtful and reticent!

 Within first two year of year of our joining service, it became obvious that –